Joao4569/ocean-basket-restaurant/README.md

 These were my guidelines for deployment:

-1. Create the Heroku app
+1. Create the Heroku app.
-2. Attach the PostgreSQL database
+2. Attach the PostgreSQL database.
-3. Prepare the environment and setting.py files
+3. Prepare the environment and setting.py files.
-4. Get the static and media files stored on Cloudinary
+4. Get the static and media files stored on Cloudinary.

 ### Steps to create Heroku App